 The Robot Sports team is an open industrial team supported as main sponsor by VDL, an international industrial family business with 105 operating companies, headquartered in Eindhoven the Netherlands.
 The team shares a dedicated facility with the ASML Falcons team in the city of Veldhoven, near Eindhoven.
-This year the team will play with new robots, which have evolved from the previous generation.
-The previous generation robots of the Robot Sports Team were developed as a mix of the Philips robot design used in the MSL competition [1], design advancements developed by the Philips team after the last tournament participation, and the Tech United TURTLE robot design from the year 2012 [2].
+The team developed new robots, which have evolved from the previous generation.
+The previous generation robots of the Robot Sports Team were developed as a mix of the Philips robot design used in the MSL competition [1] and the Tech United TURTLE robot design from the year 2012 [2].
 A new generation of robots enabled with our latest insights and improvements.